Introduction

 • It will be more efficient as the costs of running the new charitable foundation are expected to be less than those of the Society.

-• The charitable foundation will be subject to robust governance and controls and will be registered with the Charity Commission.
+• The charitable foundation will be subject to robust governance and controls and is registered with the Charity Commission.

 • The directors of the charitable foundation will consider how best to invest and manage its assets for its charitable purposes.